 Music is constantly evolving, inspiring creativity and expression in a way that no other subject can.
 GCSE Music will give you the opportunity to study a wide range of musical genres, bringing theory, listening and composition to life in fresh and engaging ways.
 We know that every pupil has different learning styles and musical tastes, which is why GCSE Music values all music genres, skills and instruments.
 This subject will broaden your mind and provide a platform to inspire a lifelong interest and enjoyment of music.
 Some practical ability is necessary either in singing or playing an instrument.
-Ideally, you will play or sing to a grade 4 standard by the end of Year 11.
+Ideally, you will play or sing to at least a grade 4 standard by the end of Year 11.

-Component I: Performing
+Component 1: Performing

-Total duration of performances: 4-6 minutes

-Non-exam assessment: internally assessed, externally moderated

-Weighting: 30% of qualification
+Total duration of performances: 4-6 minutes NEA: internally assessed, externally moderated Weighting: 30% of qualification

 A minimum of two pieces, one of which must be an ensemble performance of at least one minute duration.
-The other piece(s) may be either solo and/or ensemble.
-One of the pieces performed must link to an area of study of the pupil's choice.
+The other piece(s) may be either a solo and/or an ensemble.
+One of the pieces performed must link to an examined area of study (see next column) of the pupil's choice.